- 100% pure natural Ingredients

-Shave everything under your neckline in order to achieve better definition.
+Shave everything under your neckline in order to achieve a better definition.
 Hair below the neckline contributes to a messy look and will ruin the appeal.

+Men with good chin and neck definition may style a beard fade down the neckline.
 This requires starting the fade at the neckline and leaving a majority of the gradient under the chin.

 By the time the fade is at the visible part of the neck, it should look almost completely shaved.

 A high-quality electric trimmer such as Philips Norelco Multi Groomer is required for this style.
 As a general guide for stubble beard trimmers, the trimmer should be able to adjust somewhere between 1/8” and 1/16”.